willp240/rat-container/README.md

 `exit`

-**To update RAT**:

-- Outside of the container, `cd` into your RAT repo, and run:

-`git fetch && git merge`
-- Then, go inside the container and run:

-`scons`

 **To run RAT**:
 - Enter the following command, filling in the path to RAT with your own:

 `singularity shell -B path/to/rat:/rat snoing.simg`

-- It is important to mount your rat dir to /rat as the build scripts look there for it!
+- It is **important** to **mount your rat directory to /rat** as the build scripts look there for it!
 - RAT is primed, now you can navigate to /rat to run things in the repository.
 To use other directories as well, see below.

+**To update RAT**:

+- Outside of the container, `cd` into your RAT repo, and run:

+`git fetch && git merge`
+- Then, run the container:

+`singularity shell -B path/to/rat:/rat snoing.simg`
+- Finally, run scons to rebuild RAT:

+`scons`

 **To write/execute files from directories outside of RAT/launch directory**:
 - Add additional bind mounts to your singularity shell command
 - Example:

 `singularity run --app build-rat -B path/to/rat:/rat,other/path:/stuff snoing.simg`
 - Now in the container, you have access to other/path by going to /stuff